S. T. Desai

-Sunderlal Trikamlal Desai (26 January 1901 – 12 April 1992) was the 1st Chief Justice of Gujarat, serving from 1 May 1960 until his retirement on 25 January 1961.
-He later practiced as senior counsel in the Supreme Court of India till 1988.
-In 1968, he was appointed Treasurer for the Indian Commission of Jurists, a member of the International Commission of Jurists where he was instrumental in submitting the report on Right to Freedom of Movement before the ICJ.
+Sunderlal Trikamlal Desai (26 January 1901 – 12 April 1992) was an Indian judge and the 1st Chief Justice of Gujarat, serving from 1 May 1960 until his retirement on 25 January 1961.
+He later practiced as a senior counsel in the Supreme Court of India till 1988.
+In 1968, he was appointed Treasurer for the Indian Commission of Jurists, a member of the International Commission of Jurists (ICJ) where he was instrumental in submitting the report on the Right to Freedom of Movement before the ICJ.

 Early life

 Desai was born in Bombay.
 His father T. R. Desai died young but wrote several books on Limitation, Sale of Goods, Contract Equity and Specific Relief before that.
 Sunderlal was a brilliant law student and was awarded the Kinloch Forbes Gold Medal for proficiency in law at the LL.
 B. examination of the University of Bombay from the Government Law College, Mumbai.
 He then proceeded to the U.K. to become a Barrister and became a member of the Bar from the Lincoln's Inn in 1927.